Whether you are a new graduate or a seasoned professional, you understand and value the importance of continuing education in this profession.

 Hands-on practice packets are included to facilitate learning.
 This certificate program is composed of nine courses and takes approximately 38+ hours to complete.

 The MedBridge certificate program, Orthopedic Excellence: The Spine, is best for those who are evaluating and treating cervical, thoracic, and lumbar spinal conditions.
-It is applicable and helpful to occupational therapists in a couple ways.
+It is applicable and helpful to occupational therapists in a couple of ways.

 First, it may help occupational therapists recognize the different signs and symptoms of a shoulder-related injury compared to an injury originating in the cervical spine.
 Second, with the high prevalence of back injuries, this program may be helpful for occupational therapists working in return to work programs or for those evaluating and making recommendations on ergonomics or workplace/home modifications.